 Even still we did get a fairly accurate early read on the initial “early adopter” demand in during company’s first couple months of sales thanks to a fairly serious half shaft breakage issue and a “voluntary safety recall.”

 Unfortunately, we now have to extrapolate sales estimates based on historical norms of “average selling days” to inventory for other EVs.
-By the metric we estimate Fiat sold about 50 500e sedans in February as Fiat doesn’t appear to have build or shipped any new product for the US so far in 2014.
+By that metric we estimate Fiat sold about 70 500e sedans in March.

 As for the car itself, the 500e’s 24 kWh lithium battery has been rated by the EPA to produce 87 miles of all electric range, and MPGe efficiency in the city is pegged at 122, and 108 on the highway, for a combined 116 MPGe figure.

-Honda Fit EV: The “sell what we got” trend continued in February with 33 units sold.
-Previously in January 30 plug-in Fits were sold – which was pretty much every EV that Honda shipped to dealers …again.
+Previous to March with 33 units sold; while in January 30 plug-in Fits were sold – which was pretty much every EV that Honda shipped to dealers …again.

 So, the story continues to be: Inventory, where is the inventory?